HDMS Rolf Krake (1863): Construction and career

 The Danes signed the contract with Robert Napier and Sons for Rolf Krake named after Rolf Krake, a hero of Danish saga, on 28 August 1862.

 She was laid down in Govan later that year, launched on 6 May 1863, and commissioned upon her arrival in Denmark in July.
 Following her commissioning, Rolf Krake engaged in sea trials from 18 July to 20 August 1863.

-She saw service in the Second War of Schleswig.
+The Rolf Krake saw service during the Second Schleswig War, during the battle of Dybbøl and the battle of Als.